daxter-army/ubuntu_guide/git_&_github.md

 * commit : saves your file in Git
 * push : Upload Git commits to a remote repo, like Github
 * pull : Download changes from remote repo to your local machine, the opposit of **push**
+* branch : lists different branches and master
+* checkout : to move between branches
+* checkout -b <branch_name>: to create new branch

 **ls -la : list all files including hidden folders**